scienceopen/rinex-reader-python/README.md

 The simplest command-line use is through the top-level `python -m georinex.read` script.
 Normally you'd use the `-p` option with single files to plot, if not converting.

-Read single RINEX3 or RINEX 2 Obs or Nav file:
+Read single RINEX 4, RINEX 3, or RINEX 2 Obs or Nav file:

 ```sh
 python -m georinex.read myrinex.XXx